 Welcome to my web page!
 Some may think it is unnecessary to have a separate web page when you can have artist pages on social media.
 I feel that artist pages on social media platforms are somewhat impersonal and the appearance is often a bit messy.
 This web page is meant to be the opposite; tailored to the purpose, minimalistic and pleasing to look at.
 It will always be updated with the latest news and music.

 My name is Olav S. Flaa and I live in a small place in Norway called Melhus.
 My musical background is as a bass player in several bands and groups in genres such as gospel, hymns, soul, funk, pop and rock for more than two decades.
-I have listened a lot to jazz and fusion and this is probably reflected in my music.
+I have listened a lot to other music genres as well, especially jazz and fusion.
 In 2018 I bought my first synth.
 I wanted to write and produce my own music and needed an instrument that was more versatile than a bass.
 A synth opens up a lot of possibilities.
 I can write and record melodies, chord progressions and bass lines.
 And the sonic possibilities are almost endless, which makes the instrument ideal for experimenting with sound and creating soundscapes, atmospheres and effects.
 Music production is only a hobby to me, I teach music and music technology at Beats Electro at Rødde Folkehøgskole as a profession.
-I also ran a small business, ToneZone Mastering, for a few years.